sailfish009/openstructure/modules/doc/install.rst

 There are two kinds of options: Options that let you control the building behaviour, enabling and disabling the compilation of certain modules and options that let you tell CMake where to find the dependencies.
 All of them are passed to CMake with via `-D<opt>=<value>`.

-On Windows, use Tools -> VisualStudio commandline prompt from within VisualStudio)
+On Windows, use Tools -> VisualStudio -> commandline prompt from within VisualStudio

 Flag to choose build generator
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 CMake supports different build generators.
-On UNIX, that is MacOS X and Linux, the default build generator is Makefiles, but it is also possible to use other programs.
+On UNIX, i.e. MacOS X and Linux, the default build generator is Makefiles, but it is also possible to use other programs.
 For a list of supported build generators on your platform, start cmake without parameters.

-On Windows you have to explicitly set the buil generator to "Visual Studio 9 2008":
+On Windows you have to explicitly set the build generator to "Visual Studio 9 2008"(or a later version):

 .. code-block:: bash